Weak equilibria of a mean-field market model under asymmetric information: Introduction

 A common limitation of the works mentioned above is that the equilibrium price defined by the market clearing condition is supposed to be adapted to the common flow of information.
 As emphasized in \cite{fujii2022mean}, this assumption is inconsistent with the market clearing condition in a finitely populated market, while it may be reasonable in the mean-field limit, where the idiosyncratic noises of each agent, assumed to be pairwise independent, vanish.
 This reasoning does not apply to our framework: the key difference is the presence of the additional source of randomness shared by the informed subpopulation, which does not vanish in the mean-field limit.
 As a consequence, we derive an equation for the equilibrium price, whose solution cannot be obtained using well-known arguments such as the continuation method developed in \cite{peng1999fully}.
-Hence, our main result is to show existence of \emph{weak} equilibria to the mean-field model we introduce.
+Hence, our main result is to prove existence of {\em weak} equilibria for the mean-field model we introduce.
 Following the approach described in \cite{carmona2016mean,carmona2018probabilistic2}, we construct the weak solution as the limit in distribution of a sequence of discretized problems.
-This approch is applied also in \cite{tangpi2024optimal} in the context of optimal bubble riding models, as well as in \cite{bergault2024mean} to prove existence of weak equilibria for a Stackelberg game with an informed major player.
-Compared to the above papers, the main difficulty of our work is that the interaction arises as the conditional expectation of the costate process, instead of the state process.
+This approach is applied also in \cite{tangpi2024optimal} in the context of optimal bubble riding models, as well as in \cite{bergault2024mean} to prove existence of weak equilibria for a Stackelberg game with an informed major player.
+Compared to the above papers, the main difficulty of our work is that the interaction arises as the conditional expectation of the costate process, instead of the state process. {This feature cannot be addressed by a straightforward extension of the weak MFG framework of \cite{carmona2016mean,carmona2018probabilistic2} and creates additional difficulties both in preserving compatibility under weak convergence and in proving that the limiting price process satisfies the desired consistency condition.}